3rror418/Envirify-BackEnd/README.md

 Innovation and entrepreneurship with IT (2021-1)

-[Front end Link on Github] (https://github.com/3rror418/Envirify-FrontEnd)
+[Front End Link on Github] (https://github.com/3rror418/Envirify-FrontEnd)

 [Android Link on Github] (https://github.com/3rror418/Envirify-AndroidApp)